 Notes

-It may not make much sense initially why the first set of stickers by Artbox is called "Trading Stickers Series 2."
-JPP/Amada was taken over by Artbox, so technically these are the follow-ups to the reprints of the Amada PP 1 and 2 reprints.
+So, Artbox stickers are the follow-ups to the reprints of the Amada PP 1 and 2, commonly known as the JPP/Amada set.
 Are these Amada PP 3 and 4?
-Sadly, no. These are all original, and many images are unique to this set.
-However, it lacks a bit of je ne sais quoi and Japanese text that makes the first series so endearing.
-In return, if you are a big fan of the Ann and Ail arc, you will find many cards to covet in this set.
+Sadly, no. These are all original compositions, and many images are unique to this set.
+However, it lacks a bit of je ne sais quoi and the Japanese text that makes the first series so endearing.
+In return, if you are a big fan of the Ann and Ail arc, you will find many cards to covet here.

 Scans